 Medical students have a plethora of responsibilities, and not enough time to study for the most important exam of their profession.
 What little time they have for studying must be spent optimally on methods which work for them.
 All of the existing learning tools simply replicate the test experience, which provides limited benefits.

-Our team came in with the belief that the learning experience is and should be very different than the test-taking experience.
+As co-founders, we tackled this with the belief that the learning experience is and should be very different than the test-taking experience.
 Whereas our competitors saw their customers as test-takers, we saw them as students and our team sought to build a tool that was designed around the learning experience.
 It was made simple and fun to use, and usable on the go.

 Understanding that people have different preferences for their method of studying, we set ourselves apart from the competition by providing students with a variety of engagements to keep learning fresh and exciting.

 Video & Twitter — A video-based curriculum took complex topics and distilled them into easy-to-understand fundamentals, while weekly medical quiz on Twitter and direct engagement with students answered and explained medical concepts.

 Question Bank — The staple of exam practice is simply one of the many ways students can learn through Knowmedge.

 Flashcards, mnemonic features, and mobile apps allow students to study during their spare moments.

 Flashcards & Mnemonics — While the question bank is available on mobile, we found that many medical students and professionals prefer to use mobile for quick learning, and question banks required too much time.
 The flashcards applied spaced learning concepts to efficiently reinforce the understanding of medical concept, while the mnemonics product helped students find easy ways to remember key concepts.